JerseyLu/Analysis-of-Shared-Bicycle-Trajectory-Data-and-OD-/ReadMe.md

 ***Density***: Represents the ratio of the remaining shared bicycles at each parking point to their parking capacity during a specific time interval.

-The top 10 hotspots and coldspots among all parking fences are shown in the Fig7.
+The top 10 hotspots and coldspots among all parking fences are shown in Fig7.

 ![冷热点识别](./picture/冷热点识别.png)

-*Figure7:The counts of Hostspots and Coldspots*
+*Figure7:The counts of Hotspots and Coldspots*

 **Task3: Classification of BS Hotspots and Coldspots**